In their heyday, there were over 1,500 bandstands in Britain.

 Public parks and gardens were developed in Victorian Britain in response to a growing concern for health and wellbeing.
 Funded by local authorities and wealthy benefactors, music was seen to have an influence on moral health, and so bandstands became focal points for communal entertainment.

 However, a renewed interest in the value of public parks in the late 20th and early 21st centuries led to programmes of regeneration and restoration.
-Many historic bandstands have been given a new lease of life and brand new bandstands unveiled.
+Many historic bandstands have been given a new lease of life and brand-new bandstands have been unveiled.

 This gallery of images from the Historic England Archive showcases a variety of England’s bandstands, past and present.